 It might be safer to use a computer in a public library, at a community centre, at a trusted friend’s house, or at an Internet Café.

-Please note that this page was adapted from the NNEDV Safety Net Project.
+(This page was adapted from the NNEDV Safety Net Project.)